boldandbrad/bgg-ranks/README.md

 - Additional script for aggregating output files into metrics
 - Multi-thread requests to api for extremely long id lists?
 - Optional csv output for copy/import into spreadsheets
+- Option/flag to sort 'boardgames' output by rating instead of rank

 ## License